 Tokens

-In this tutorial, Carlos walks through the different art objects you can add to your Roll20 game.
+In this tutorial, Carlos explains the different graphical objects you can add to your Roll20 game.
 This section highlights Tokens.
 Tokens are small pictures with borders used to represent player characters, NPCs, and monsters).
 They come in all shapes, sizes, and styles!
-This video also covers how to use free and purchased maps, token markers, and even animated weather overlays.
+This video features how to use free and purchased maps, token markers, and even animated weather overlays.

 Did you know you can link tokens to character sheets for a more streamlined experience?
-Check it out!
+Learn more about this.

 - More on Linking Tokens to Character Sheets